spatie/db-dumper/README.md

 ### Adding extra options
-If you want to add an arbitrary option to the dump command you can use `addOption`
+If you want to add an arbitrary option to the dump command you can use `addExtraOption`

 ```php
 $dumpCommand = MySql::create()